Myles Garrett: 2021

-In Week 3 against the Chicago Bears, Garrett recorded 4.5 sacks against Bears rookie quarterback Justin Fields.
+In Week 3 against the Bears, Garrett recorded 4.5 sacks against Bears rookie quarterback Justin Fields.
 He broke the franchise record for most sacks in a single game, previously held by Andra Davis.
 The Browns would go on to win 26–6.
 His performance earned him AFC Defensive Player of the Week.
 In a Week 12 game against the Baltimore Ravens, Garrett sacked Lamar Jackson for his 14th sack of the season.
-That tied the most sacks in a season by a Cleveland Brown.
-The record was previously held by Reggie Camp.
+That tied Reggie Camp for the most sacks in a season by a Cleveland Brown.
 In a Week 14 game against the Baltimore Ravens, Garrett strip sacked Tyler Huntley, recovered the fumbled ball and returned it for his first NFL touchdown.
-This was his 15th sack of the season, breaking the Browns record for most sacks in a single season previously held by Reggie Camp.
-This record was broken in the first 13 games of a 17 game regular season.
+This was his 15th sack of the season, setting a Browns record for most sacks in a single season.
+This record was broken in the first 13 games of a 17-game regular season.

-During Week 14, Garrett became the first Cleveland Browns player to receive a 99 rating in the Madden NFL video game, specifically in Madden NFL 22.
+During Week 14, Garrett became the first Browns player to receive a 99 rating in the Madden NFL video game, specifically in Madden NFL 22.

-Garrett had an extremely productive season, posting 16 sacks and 51 tackles, both career highs.
-He was named a starter in the 2022 Pro Bowl, as well as earning a 1st-team selection on the 2021 All-Pro Team.
+Garrett had an extremely productive season, posting 16 sacks and 51 combined tackles, both career highs.
+He was named a starter in the 2022 Pro Bowl, as well as earning a first-team selection on the 2021 All-Pro Team.
+He was ranked 11th by his fellow players on the NFL Top 100 Players of 2022.

+2022

+In the 2022 season, Garrett finished with 16 sacks, 60 total tackles (37 solo), four passes defended, and two forced fumbles.
+He was named as a Pro Bowler for his efforts in the 2022 season.
+Garrett finished fifth in Defensive Player of the Year voting.
+He was ranked 20th by his fellow players on the NFL Top 100 Players of 2023.

+2023

+During Week 7, Garrett recorded nine tackles, two sacks, two forced fumbles, and a blocked field goal in a narrow 39–38 victory over the Colts, earning AFC Defensive Player of the Week honors.
+All totaled, he finished the regular season with 14 sacks, earning his fifth Pro Bowl and third first-team All-Pro selections.
+At the 13th Annual NFL Honors, Garrett was named Defensive Player of the Year.
+He earned this award for the first time after leading the NFL's best defensive team and forcing a career-high four fumbles.
+Garrett was ranked fifth by his fellow players on the NFL Top 100 Players of 2024.

+2024

+During Week 9 against the Chargers, Garrett had three sacks in the loss.
+Three weeks later, he recorded three sacks, a forced fumble, and five tackles in a 24–19 victory over the Steelers, earning AFC Defensive Player of the Week.
+Garrett finished the 2024 season with 14 sacks, 47 tackles, a pass defended, three forced fumbles, and one fumble recovery.
+He led the NFL in tackles-for-loss with 22.
+Garrett earned his sixth Pro Bowl nomination and fourth first team All-Pro nomination.